Te Whare Hēra and French Artists

 The Wellington and New Zealand context

 New Zealand has a very rich and diverse art scene, with an ecology of spaces and programmes from artist-run project spaces through major metropolitan galleries to national museums.
-Wellington is home to a wealth of leading New Zealand artists, writers and curators including Massey University faculty Anne Noble, Wayne Barrar, Ann Shelton, Heather Galbraith, Sally J. Morgan, Kingsley Baird, Martin Patrick, and curators such as Robert Leonard (Chief Curator at City Gallery Wellington, and curator for New Zealand’s 2015 Venice Biennale pavilion), Sarah Farrar (Senior Curator Museum of New Zealand Te Papa Tongarewa), Christina Barton (Director of the Adam Art Gallery, Victoria University).
+Wellington is home to a wealth of leading New Zealand artists, writers and curators including Massey University faculty Anne Noble, Wayne Barrar, Ann Shelton, Heather Galbraith, Sally J. Morgan, Kingsley Baird, Martin Patrick, and curators such as Robert Leonard (Chief Curator at City Gallery Wellington), Sarah Farrar (Senior Curator Museum of New Zealand Te Papa Tongarewa), and Christina Barton (Director of the Adam Art Gallery, Victoria University).

 Wellington is home to an incredibly lively mix of music, literature, theatre, cinema and visual arts.
 Being the capital city of New Zealand it also hosts national archives, the national library and the Museum of New Zealand Te Papa Tongarewa.
 Being a city of modest scale means access to key specialists and resources is much easier to enable than in larger cities.
 Everything is at your fingertips, or a short bike ride or walk away.